Quantum entanglement and top spin correlations in SMEFT at higher orders: Spin of top quarks

 The presence of new physics in the top electroweak couplings, \eqref{ew1} and \eqref{ew2}, can affect the value of $\alpha$ \cite{Zhang:2010dr}.
 The effect of $\mathcal Q_{\varphi q, \, 33}^{(3)}$ is to rescale the SM value of the $tWb$ vertex, with no effect on angular distributions, and thus on $\alpha$.
 On the other hand, $\mathcal Q_{uW, \, 33}$ can alter spin analyzing powers.
 The spin analyzing power of the $Wb$ pair is modified at the $c_{uW, \, 33} v^2 / \Lambda^2$ level, as expected from dimensional analysis.
 However, interestingly, when considering the full decay $t \to b \, \ell \, \nu_\ell$ the on-shell conditions for final-state leptons remove the linear (and cubic) contribution, and we find:

-up to corrections of order $c_{uW, \, 33}^4 v^8 / \Lambda^8$, $m_b^2/m_W^2$, and $\Gamma_W^2/m_W^2$.
+up to corrections of order $c_{uW, \, 33}^4 v^8 / \Lambda^8$ and $\Gamma_W^2/m_W^2$.
+The absence of a linear term in \eqref{alpha_ell_ctw} is the result of delicate cancellations, resulting from the interplay of the equations of motion of the external fermions and the chiral structure of the interaction induced by $\mathcal O_{uW, 33}$.
+The cancellation is independent of $m_W$ and $m_b$, while it is spoiled by a finite $m_\ell$.
+This has been noted repeatedly in the literature \cite{Grzadkowski:2002gt, Aguilar-Saavedra:2006qvv}, published results are in agreement with our \eqref{alpha_ell_ctw}, when considering the different conventions.
 This result applies to both the positively and the negatively charged lepton.
-The quadratic change in $\alpha_\ell$ due to $c_{uW \, 33}$ was already calculated in \cite{Aguilar-Saavedra:2006qvv}, obtaining a result in agreement with ours, when considering the different conventions.
 We note that the small pre-factor makes the $\mathcal Q_{uW, \, 33}$ contribution to the lepton spin analyzing power of order $10^{-3}$ or less, assuming recent bounds for its Wilson coefficient.
 This suggests the dilepton final state is an exceptionally clean channel to investigate new physics in top production, with little contamination from electroweak effects in the top decay.

 Higher order QCD corrections to $\alpha_W$ and $\alpha_\ell$ are known in the SM \cite{Czarnecki:1990pe, Brandenburg:2002xr}.
 NLO effects in the top decay can be reduced to a shift in $\alpha$, that we consider, and to very limited corrections to the functional relation \eqref{gamma}, that are neglected.